ajay-bhargava/Endpoint-Colony-Images/README.md

 1. Spatial distribution of all subclones in the following manner:
     * Subclone closest point to the boundary is to be noted and then plotted as a function of position from boundary.
 The idea is to describe the spatial positioning in the presence and absence of mixing.

+_06/01/20_

+1. Completed Size relationship, now need to process day 15/18 data to get recombination potential and a short graph for the distance between subclones and the boundary.
+Then move on to movie data.
+I believe that the PIV data should be skipped unless more control movies are found.